AudioCommons/audiocommons.github.io/README.md

 Here is an example of an [existing news post](https://raw.githubusercontent.com/AudioCommons/audiocommons.github.io/master/_posts/2016-02-04-audiocommons-61st-aes.md).
 Checkout [Github's markdown syntax guide](https://guides.github.com/features/mastering-markdown/) for examples on how to format text with markdown.

 Existing news entries can also be easily edited by navigating to the file with the Github web interface and clicking on **Edit this file** (i.e., the icon with a pencil).
-When changes are commited to the `master` branch the post will be automatically updated on the site.
+When changes are committed to the `master` branch the post will be automatically updated on the site.

 ### Posting in the "materials" section

 To post a new entry in the materials section you must create a new file in the [_materials](https://github.com/AudioCommons/audiocommons.github.io/tree/master/_materials) folder.
 The file must have the extension `.md`, but it does not need to follow any other naming convention.
-Similarly as for the news section, the file must include a YAML frontmatter with all the required metadata so that it can be rendered.
-Unlike posting in the news section, the files does not need to have any contents other than the YAML frontmatter.
+Similarly as for the news section, the file must include a YAML front matter with all the required metadata so that it can be rendered.
+Unlike posting in the news section, the files does not need to have any contents other than the YAML front matter.

 See an example of the *materials* enrty [file for the Audio Commons logos](https://github.com/AudioCommons/audiocommons.github.io/blob/master/_materials/logo_exports.md):